denodo/denodocommunity-resources/README.md

 In this subproject you can find plugins for third-party applications that are connected to the Denodo Platform:

 * [Denodo AI PowerBI Widget](./plugins/denodo-powerbi-ai-chart/): sample PowerBI widget that communicates with the Denodo AI SDK.

+### Tools

+In this subproject you can find useful applications that can be connected to Denodo Platform components:

+* [Denodo AI SDK Evaluator](./tools/denodo-aisdk-evaluator/): this is a specialized tool for assessing the performance and accuracy of queries generated using the Denodo AI SDK.

 ### Scripts